Skekdog/RoundHandler/README.md

 # This is a Work In Progress!
 And as of yet, not well tested.

+There also seems to be a fundamental issue with equipment - how do we standardise that?

 ## RoundHandler
 A Roblox round engine, initially developed for [Those You Trust](https://www.roblox.com/games/2848381272).
 Provides a simple way to create role-based gamemodes, with support for advanced functions.